Teletype Model 33: Technical information

+The entire Model 33 ASR mechanism requires periodic application of grease and oil in approximately 500 locations.

+Paper tape options

-As another cost-saving measure, the optional paper tape mechanisms were dependent on the keyboard and page printer mechanisms.
-The interface between the paper tape reader and the rest of the terminal was completely mechanical, with power, clock, and 8 data bits (which Teletype called "intelligence") all transmitted in parallel through metal levers.
-Configuration of user-selectable options was done with mechanical clips that depressed or released various levers.
-Sensing of punched holes by the paper tape reader was done by using metal pins which mechanically probed for their presence or absence.
+As a cost-saving measure, the optional paper tape mechanisms were dependent on the keyboard and page printer mechanisms.
+The interface between the paper tape reader and the rest of the terminal is completely mechanical, with power, clock, and eight data bits (which Teletype called "intelligence") all transmitted in parallel through metal levers.
+Configuration of user-selectable options (such as parity) is done with mechanical clips that depress or release various levers.
+Sensing of punched holes by the paper tape reader is done by using metal pins which mechanically probe for their presence or absence.
+The paper tape reader and punch can handle eight-bit data, allowing the devices to be efficiently used to download or upload binary data for computers.

 Earlier Teletype machine designs, such as the Model 28 ASR, had allowed the user to operate the keyboard to punch tape while independently transmitting a previously punched tape, or to punch a tape while printing something else.
-Independent use of the paper tape punch and reader was not possible with the Model 33 ASR.
+Independent use of the paper tape punch and reader is not possible with the Model 33 ASR.

 The tape punch required oiled paper tape to keep its mechanism lubricated.
-There was a transparent, removable chad receptacle beneath the tape punch, which required periodic emptying.
-The entire Model 33 ASR mechanism required periodic application of grease and oil in approximately 500 locations.
+There is a transparent, removable chad receptacle beneath the tape punch, which required periodic emptying.